PerfectlySoft/PerfectTemplate/README.md

 This repository holds a blank Perfect project which can be cloned to serve as a starter for new work.
 It builds with Swift Package Manager and produces a stand-alone HTTP executable.

+**The master branch of this project currently compiles with *DEVELOPMENT-SNAPSHOT-2016-06-20-a* released June 20th, 2016 using Swift Package Manager.**

 Ensure that you have installed the few dependencies which Perfect requires for your platform:

 [Dependencies](https://github.com/PerfectlySoft/Perfect/wiki/Dependencies)